aborg-dev/HSE_AI_Labs/Lab_4/README.md

 This code will transform the image to the proper shape and then write it to the file "/tmp/screen.png".
 Note that we need to multiply the colors by 255 because they have been normalized in our ScreenshotCapturer.

+### Use TensorFlow to train RL model

+Out final step in this lab would be to train a DQN model using tensorflow.

 ## Additional materials

 DQN networks implemented in TensorFlow for